Tom1358/Become-a-Bell-Ringer-Website/README.md

 ---
 ## Deployment
 ---
+### Github pages
+* The project was deployed to Github Pages using the following steps:
+    1. Log in to Github and navigate to the [Github repository](https://github.com/)
+    2. Under the repository name, click 'Settings'.
+    3. In the left sidebar, click 'Pages'.
+    4. Under 'Github Pages', click the 'None' dropdown arrow, and choose the Master branch.
+    5. Click Save.
+    6. The site is then ready to be published at the link.
+---
 ### How to Run Project Locally
 * To clone this project into Gitpod you will need:
     1. A Github account.
 [Create a Github account here](https://github.com/)